filograno/puppy-adoption/README.md

 ## :bulb: Motivation and Context
 This app was written in four hours of work without any previous knowledge about Compose.

-The main information came from this introductory [tutorial](https://developer.android.com/jetpack/compose/tutorial).
+The main information come from this introductory [tutorial](https://developer.android.com/jetpack/compose/tutorial).

 A part of the UI come from this [design](https://www.uplabs.com/posts/pet-adoption-app-play-the-prototype-on-uigiants-com).